 Hakone | Traditional Ryokan

 Travel to Hakone, among Japan’s most popular hot-spring resorts, and view the forested slopes of Hakone National Park, an area encompassing coastlines, mountains, lakes and more than 1,000 volcanic islands.
 Embark on a scenic cruise of Lake Ashi, gliding past the wooded mountain slopes that enclose it.
 Then, board the Hakone Komagatake Ropeway and soar through the clouds on this inspiring aerial tramway, taking in spectacular views of Mount Fuji.
 Next, stroll the grassy hillsides of Hakone’s Open Air Museum, admiring sculptures and artwork from the likes of Picasso and Henry Moore.
 Tonight, enjoy unparalleled service and traditional Japanese cuisine at Gôra Kadan, a top-rated ryokan (traditional inn).

-After breakfast at your ryokan and a morning at leisure, Ride Like a Local by bullet train to Osaka.
+After breakfast at your ryokan, head to the Okada Museum of Art to see the exquisite ceramics, lacquerware and paintings on display, and stroll its tranquil gardens.
+Then Ride Like a Local by bullet train to Osaka.
 Historically known as a merchant city, today this center of commerce is renowned as Japan’s undisputed foodie capital, where diners indulge in everything from octopus dumplings to Okonomi-yaki — a battered, grilled concoction of chopped cabbage, meat or seafood, and seaweed, topped with mayonnaise.
-This afternoon, stroll through the lovely grounds of Osaka Castle, which played a key role in the unification of Japan in the 16th century.
-This evening, enjoy a wonderful foodie tour in the Dotonbori district, sampling dishes from the brilliantly lighted and culinarily creative restaurants that line the street.
-Later, check in to your hotel.
+This evening, enjoy a scenic sundowner followed by a wonderful foodie tour in the Dotonbori district, sampling dishes from the brilliantly lighted and culinarily creative restaurants that line the street.

 Nara | Gardens & Temples